History of Albania in Timeline

 In 2009, Albania signed a free trade agreement (FTA) with the European Free Trade Association (EFTA).

-In 2009, the Albanian government approved the National Strategy for Science, Technology and Innovation in Albania covering the period 2009 to 2015.
+In 2009, the government approved the National Strategy for Science, Technology and Innovation in Albania covering the period 2009 to 2015.

-2010: Military Service Becomes Voluntary
+2010: Voluntary Military Service

-2011: World Weightlifting Championships Bronze
+2011: Bronze Medal in World Weightlifting Championship

 In 2011, the Albanian weightlifting team won a bronze medal at the World Weightlifting Championships.